nipy/nipype/doc/users/basics_tutorial.rst

 My first pipeline
 =================

-Although the most trivial case of a pipeline consists of a single node, we will create a pipeline with two nodes.
-We will create a realign node that will send the realigned functional data to a smoothing node.
+Although the most trivial pipeline consists of a single node, we will create a pipeline with two nodes: a realign node that will send the realigned functional data to a smoothing node.
 It is important to note that setting up a pipeline is separate from executing it.